The city is packed with small designer boutiques, renowned retailers and large shopping malls. Shopping is never far

 - Gran Vía: Gran Vía is not only Madrid’s main thoroughfare, it is also packed with popular clothing stores, like Zara, Mango, Loewe, Primark, H&M and more fashionable high street shops.
 This is a pleasant area to shop because you’ll be surrounded by remarkable historic buildings.

 - Calle Fuencarral: Calle Fuencarral is considered by many as Madrid’s hub of modern fashion.
 It includes well-decorated and modern stores with shops such as Jack Jones, Sfera, Adolfo Dominguez, Adidas and New Balance.
 Parallel to Fuencarral is Calle Hortaleza.
 This street is less commercial but also offers very interesting stores.

 - Calle Preciados: This pedestrian street starts at Puerta del Sol and is always packed with passers-by.
 Along with Calle del Carmen and Calle Arenal it makes one of the city’s most important commercial areas.
 It includes stores like El Corte Inglés, Fnac, Pimkie, Springfield and Zara.

 - Calle Serrano: Located in the elegant neighbourhood of Salamanca, the Calle Serrano is flanked by splendid classical buildings.
 It is a high-end shopping street in Madrid with the most luxurious fashion brands such as Chanel, Gucci, Miu Miu, Carolina Herrera and Manolo Blahnik.
 This street is also called the “Golden Mile” of Madrid, a paradise for those that like high-end jewellery stores.

 - El Rastro: The Rastro flea-market is over 400 years old.
 Every Sunday, numerous stands selling accessories, clothes, souvenirs, bags and many other curious objects come to life in La Latina district.
 It has become one of Madrid’s most popular tourist attractions.

 Despite the passage of time, Madrid is full of traditional and buzzing food markets where the vendors treat their customers kindly.
 These are some of the most famous markets in Madrid:

-- Mercado de San Miguel (Market of San Miguel): Situated in the historic centre, the San Miguel Market is a spectacular, historic covered market.
+- Mercado de San Miguel (San Miguel Market): Situated in the historic centre, the San Miguel Market is a spectacular, historic covered market.
 Its numerous traditional stands offer fresh and high-quality products.
 This market is one of the city’s most popular places to visit, even offering delicious tapas.